-Like media in general, and for obvious reasons, comic books repeat certain tropes.
-Tropes make good stories and good characters.
-And the evil doppelganger has long been one of the most enduring tropes.
+Like media in general – and for obvious reasons – comic books repeat certain tropes, which make good stories and good characters.
+And the evil doppelganger has long been one of the most enduring.
 It's a logical extension.
 When you have a hero, the easiest possible villain idea is What if the hero, but evil?

 Sometimes, it's done more thematically or subtly.
 For example, when your hero is a good guy who looks like a grim avenger of the night, his opposite would be…oh, I don't know…a monstrous psycho who dresses up like something cheerful.
 A clown, perhaps.

 But true evil doppelgangers are a little more direct than that, and they usual share power sets with the good guys.
 So here are ten evil counterparts that are perfect mirror images of their chosen heroes.

 The Squadron Sinister is an evil parallel to the Squadron Supreme, who themselves are ersatz counterparts of DC Comics' Justice League.
 They’re very much their own thing, and actually appeared before their heroic counterparts did.

 Check out the Secret Wars miniseries, an underrated little story starring the Squadron Sinister.
 It’s a crime story in which they all constantly back-stab each other.
 It's really darn fun.

 Venom may be the most popular of the characters we're going to talk about today, and by a pretty wide margin.
 The guy has a solo series with numerous fans, and Tom Hardy’s playing him in a movie coming out this year.
 Most people don't get that.